debraville7/Greenleaf-KPI-Dashboard-Capstone/README.md

 ## Insights

 ### Revenue Trends:
-* The monthly revenue trend shows pronounced fluctuations across the year, with revenue peaking in January ($12.5K), April–May (~$11.2K–$11.0K), and October ($11.4K), while experiencing sharp declines in June ($7.1K) and September ($7.1K)—representing drops of roughly 35–40% from peak months; assuming these swings reflect seasonality, promotion timing, or operational capacity rather than random variation, Greenleaf’s sales performance is uneven and overly dependent on a few high-performing months to offset weaker periods.
+* The monthly revenue trend shows pronounced fluctuations across the year, with revenue peaking in January ($12.5K), April–May (~$11.2K–$11.0K), and October ($11.4K), while experiencing sharp declines in June ($7.1K) and September ($7.1K)—representing drops of about 35–40% from peak months, reflecting seasonality, promotion timing, or operational capacity rather than random variation, Greenleaf’s sales performance is uneven and overly dependent on a few high-performing months to offset weaker periods.
 * The uneven revenue growth is driven largely by fluctuations in Lighting, which contributes the largest revenue share but also experiences extreme MoM swings (e.g., +21.4% in April, -46.8% in June, -63.5% in September).
 At the same time, lower-value categories such as Cleaning and Bags show persistent negative MoM trends (Cleaning declining by 50–70% MoM in multiple months), while Gardening and Kitchenware intermittently offset declines through isolated growth spikes (e.g., Gardening +43.2% in June, Kitchenware +50.0% in October), indicating that overall revenue performance is highly dependent on a small number of volatile product categories rather than balanced portfolio growth.

 ![image](https://github.com/debraville7/Greenleaf-KPI-Dashboard-Capstone/blob/496ce24a058c8aefed870ab19a95a7db7998b521/Monthly%20Revenue%20Trend.png)

 ### Product Performance:
-* The data shows that lighting products—led by the Solar LED Lantern—generate over 40% of total profit while representing only about 23% of total orders; assuming this concentration reflects sustained pricing power rather than temporary demand spikes, Greenleaf’s overall profitability is highly dependent on a narrow set of high-margin products.
+* The data shows that lighting products—led by the Solar LED Lantern—generate over 40% of total profit while representing only about 23% of total orders, this concentration reflects sustained pricing power rather than temporary demand spikes, Greenleaf’s overall profitability is highly dependent on a narrow set of high-margin products.

 ![image](https://github.com/debraville7/Greenleaf-KPI-Dashboard-Capstone/blob/496ce24a058c8aefed870ab19a95a7db7998b521/Profit%20by%20Product.png)